Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - Debunked the "beta strands are non-local => 40%" claim from the 2nd generation!!
 Because the balanced method does equally well on all three states -> 60% for every class -> no preference for one class on balanced data

 ### What is PHDsec?
-- structure to structure network
+- Adds a structure to structure network
 - 2nd level network that has output of previous network -> per position 3 inputs + padding input
 - 2nd level has 17 positions as input
 - 2nd level is trained after 1st level